Ilia-tod29/clipboardManager/README.md

 Isn't it annoying when you copy something to lose your previous copy?

-This vim plugin works as a clipboard manager that keeps up to 40 records.
+This vim plugin is a clipboard manager that keeps up to 40 records.

 Hope you enjoy it :)